9 Tips for Texting and Dating

 Texting can create a sense of false intimacy.
 You may get a feeling that you’re really getting to know someone, but in reality, you’re only engaging in a very limited way behind a glowing screen.

 You are very likely missing vitally important verbal and nonverbal cues that you would typically get being in another person’s presence.
-Over text you may not be able to understand someone’s humor, sarcasm, hurt, aggression, affection, facial expression, etc.
+Over text, you may not be able to understand someone’s humor, sarcasm, hurt, aggression, affection, facial expression, etc.

 Texting like social media allows a person to hide behind a persona, especially if they are a good writer.
-Consider the possibility that this distance allows people to be a bit more bold, outrageous, witty, sexy than who they are IRL (in real life).
+Consider the possibility that this distance allows people to be a bit more bold, outrageous, witty, and sexy than who they are IRL (in real life).

 Take how your friend appears on text with a grain of salt.
 Maybe they are timid, and initially somewhat less engaging when they have to interact with others in the real world.

-Ideally, always make it your highest priority to let the time in real time and in person, be the ultimate measurement for how much you want to engage with them – not the potentially delusional side behind a screen.
+Ideally, always make it your highest priority to let the time in real-time and in person, be the ultimate measurement for how much you want to engage with them – not the potentially delusional side behind a screen.

 I hope that this article was helpful.
 Texting can be tricky, but hopefully, with a few of these guidelines, you can navigate the dating world a little easier.
 If you are ever in need of support for getting out there, I’ve helped people of all phases of life, gain the courage and self-esteem to start dating (again) and help them navigate the healthier ways of texting that lead to more fulfillment and better communication.
 I’d be happy to offer you a 15-minute free phone consultation to see how I may be of help to you.